Louisville Metro Internship Program

 Incomplete applications will not be considered.

-2) STEP TWO: After materials are received and reviewed, the applicant will be contacted by Dr. Wallace for a screening interview.
+2) STEP TWO: After materials are received and reviewed, the applicant will be contacted by Dr. Imbroscio for a screening interview.
 Students are placed with councilmembers on a “best fit” and “first come, first served basis.”

 3) STEP THREE: Upon acceptance, students will be allowed to register for the course, usually within a week.